Weird Science

 Polish version is here

 The Pelican Nebula, also known as IC 5070 and IC 5067, is an H II region and emission nebula located in the constellation Cygnus.
-Spanning about 30 light-years across, it is approximately 2,000 light-years from Earth and is notable for its active star-forming regions.
-Its shape resembles a pelican, and the nebula lies in a vast area of emission nebulosity within Cygnus, near the star Deneb.
-In Photo 1, I have indicated where to find this object in relation to the entire constellation.
+Spanning about 30 light years across, it lies approximately 2,000 light years from Earth and is notable for its active star-forming regions.
+Its shape resembles that of a pelican, and the nebula is part of a vast complex of emission nebulosity within Cygnus, near the bright star Deneb.
+In Photo 1, I have marked the location of this object in relation to the entire constellation.

 The Pelican Nebula was discovered by Max Wolf from a photograph taken on June 1, 1891.
 Thomas Espin independently discovered it eight years later.